 Later in history, the Nawabs of Hindustan found kite flying as a really interesting sport.
 And then soon, the sport started to gain more popularity and also began reaching the masses.

-3. Food Bazaar.
-International Kite Festival of India is a hub of some lip-smacking food stalls which serve a variety of scrumptious options like Muthiya, Dhokla, Khandvi, etc. Then there is also chikki, which are deep-fried spirals of batter soaked in sugary syrup and are best served when hot.
+International Kite Festival of India is a hub of some lip-smacking food stalls which serve a variety of scrumptious options like Muthiya, Dhokla, Khandvi, etc. Then there is also Chikki, which are deep-fried spirals of batter soaked in sugary syrup and are best served when hot.

-International Kite Festival Jaipur.
 A similar kind of kite festival is celebrated in Jaipur as well which is a 3-day annual event that marks Makar Sankranti.
-The people of Jaipur fly kite, hold various kite flying competitions and relish the traditional cuisines which are made of sesame seeds.
+The people of Jaipur fly kite, hold various kite flying competitions, and relish the traditional cuisines which are made of sesame seeds.

-Kite Flying Festival Delhi.
-Delhiites are not too far in celebrating Makar Sankranti in a vibrant way.
-Similar to Jaipur and Ahmedabad, people in Delhi too organize kite flying events and competitions wherein they grant cash prizes and gifts to the winners.
-Food is another highlight of these events as people get to savour food items like gajak, til laddu, ghewar, khichdi, churma and different types of halwa.
+Delhiites are not too far from celebrating Makar Sankranti in a vibrant way.
+Similar to Jaipur and Ahmedabad, people in Delhi organize kite flying events and competitions wherein they grant cash prizes and gifts to the winners.
+Food is another highlight of these events as people get to savor food items like Gajak, til laddu, Ghewar, khichdi, Churma, and different types of halwa.